gonsalomon/gonsalomon/readme.md

 ## EN
 ## Hello!

-My name is Gonzalo, I'm from Argentina and I'm a student.
+My name is Gonzalo, I'm from Argentina and I'm a TUDAI (programming in college, UNCPBA) student.

 ## Skills

-* Used a lot of OOP in Java, currently learning some Spring
+* OOP in Java | some Spring Boot
-* Some PHP coding (made an MVC backend, check my repo)
+* PHP for backend/SSR sites (made an MVC, check my repos (Web2-2022|Web2-2022-API))
-* Currently learning React+TypeScript
+* Frontend: React+TypeScript | Angular
-* Avid learner

 ## Contact